Ruthvik-Bandari/AAI6600_Fall2025/pipeline1/README.md

 - `data_adapter.py` extended to preserve optional structured fields returned by an LLM (for example: `symptoms`, `location`, and `insurance`) so downstream components can consume them.
 - Added a small smoke test `_smoke_test.py` to exercise the classification path quickly.
 - `requirements.txt` updated to include `openai` (optional dependency for the LLM path).
-- Repository cleanup: two large ZIP files were removed from history (backup branches were created on the remote first), the accidental space in `SAMHSA_cleaned .csv` was fixed, and `Basic framework_updated/` was untracked and added to `.gitignore`.
+- Repository cleanup: two large ZIP files were removed from history (backup branches were created on the remote first), the accidental space in `SAMHSA_cleaned .csv` was fixed, and `pipeline1_updated/` was untracked and added to `.gitignore`.
 - A review branch `update-from-Basic_framework_3-<timestamp>` was created and pushed so these updates can be reviewed in a PR before merging to `main`.

 ---